discoveryjs/discovery-cli/README.md

                                       .discoveryrc.js, .discoveryrc.json, .discoveryrc or "discovery" section in package.json in the listed order
     -h, --help                        Output usage information
-        --isolate-styles [postfix]    Isolate generated CSS with specific postfix, when [postfix] is not specified it's generating as hash from CSS content -m, --model <name>                Specify a model (multi-model mode only) --no-cache                    Disable data caching
+    -m, --model <name>                Specify a model (multi-model mode only) --no-cache                    Disable data caching
         --no-data                     Exclude data in build